VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 code and migrate the data.
 These are the required steps:

 1. Deploy the V2 release to your Windows Azure staging environment.
-The V2 release has a global **MaintenanceMode** property that is initially set to **true**.
-In this mode, the application displays a message to the user that site is currently undergoing maintenance.
+The V2 release has a **MaintenanceMode** property that is initially set to **true**.
+In this mode, the application displays a message to the user that site is currently undergoing maintenance and the worker role does not process messages.
 2. When you are ready, swap the V2 release (still in maintenance mode) into your Windows Azure production environment.
 3. Leave the V1 release (now running in the staging environment) to run